jeremyneveu/m2-npac-grac/chapters/en/02_friedmann_equations.md

 :::

-:::{note} Cosmological parameter measurements
+:::{important} Measurements of cosmological parameters

-In the context of a flat Universe, angular measurements made by the _Planck_ satellite on the cosmological diffuse background, combined with flux measurements of type Ia supernovae, and angular distances of baryon acoustic oscillations allow us to infer the matter and dark energy content for a flat Universe today ([](doi:10.1051/0004-6361/201833910)) :
+In the framework of a flat Universe, angular measurements performed by the _Planck_ satellite on the cosmic microwave background, combined with flux measurements of type Ia supernovae, and angular distances of baryon acoustic oscillations allow to infer the matter and dark energy content for a flat universe today ([](doi:10.1051/0004-6361/201833910)):
 $$
 \label{eq:omegas_planck}
 \Omega_m^0 = 0.3111 \pm 0.0056, \quad \Omega_\Lambda^0 = 0.6889 \pm 0.0056
 $$

-If curvature is a free parameter of the model (we speak of an extension to the standard $\Lambda$CDM model), we measure :
+If curvature is a free parameter of the model (we speak of an extension to the standard $\Lambda$CDM model), we measure:
 $$
 \Omega_k^0 = 0.0007\pm 0.0037
 $$
+which is compatible with a strictly flat universe[^flat], or curved but with a very large radius of curvature since $\Omega_k^0 \approx k/a_0^2$.

-If we propose a two-parameter model for dark energy, we obtain ([](doi:10.1051/0004-6361/201833910)) :
+If we propose a two-parameter model for dark energy, we obtain ([](doi:10.1051/0004-6361/201833910)):
 $$
-w_0 = -0.957 \pm 0.080, \quad w_a = -0.29^{+0.32}_{ -0.26}
+w_0 = −0.957 \pm 0.080, \quad w_a = −0.29^{+0.32}_{ −0.26}
 $$

 :::